 In terms of numbers, the development of release from citizenship has been relatively modest.
-Altogether 4,803 persons were granted release from 1991 until the end of 2008.
-There was an increase until 1996 with 888 persons released from the Slovenian citizenship in the given year.
-Since then a steady decrease to a low figure of 28 and 39 in 2007 and 2008, respectively was recorded.
-According to available data from the Ministry of the Interior only 103 persons of all who requested to be released were not granted release from Slovenian citizenship until the end of 2005.
+Altogether 4803 persons were granted release from 1991 until the end of 2008.
+There was an increase until 1996 with 888 persons released from Slovenian citizenship in the given year.
+Since then there has been a steady decrease to low figures of 28 and 39 in 2007 and 2008 respectively.
+According to available data from the Ministry of the Interior only 103 persons of all who requested to be released were not granted release from Slovenian citizenship up until the end of 2005.

 Renunciation is a qualified option for dual citizens, meaning that such a person has the right to renounce Slovenian citizenship.
 It is accorded to individuals up to 25 years of age, born in a foreign country, residing there and holding a foreign citizenship.
 Other conditions have not been foreseen.
 The Ministry of the Interior has no discretionary power and may issue a decree stating that Slovenian citizenship of such a person ceased on the day that such a statement of renunciation was filed.
 Minors, up to the age of eighteen years, enjoy a substantially higher degree of protection regarding the release from and renunciation of citizenship, compared to the acquisition of citizenship.
 The consent of both parents is required, regardless of their citizenship.
-In a case of dispute, the Ministry for Family and Social Affairs decides in the best interests of the child.
+In a case of dispute, the Ministry for Family and criteria for establishing the compliance of national interest for acquiring the citizenship of the Republic of Slovenia through article 13 of Act on the Citizenship of the Republic of Slovenia, Official Gazette of the Republic of Slovenia, 24/2013

+Social Affairs decides in the best interests of the child.
 Furthermore, children older than fourteen years must give their personal consent.

 Deprivation of citizenship is the only type of citizenship loss that the state may initiate.
 A Slovenian citizen, actually residing in a foreign country and in possession of a foreign citizenship may be deprived of citizenship if it is ascertained that this person's activities are contrary to the international and other interests of the Republic of Slovenia.
-Proof of the existing conditions must be given in the decree on the deprivation of citizenship, which may be issued exceptionally in the absence of the party concerned.
+Proof of the existing conditions must be given in the decree on the deprivation of citizenship, which may be issued by exception in the absence of the party concerned.

 Cancellation of a decree on naturalisation may occur if it is discovered that naturalisation was granted based on false declarations or deliberate concealment of essential facts or circumstances on the side of the individual in question.
-It may also be nullified if the person acquired citizenship on the grounds of a foreign state's guarantee that the person's foreign citizenship will cease to exist if the person acquires the Slovenian citizenship and evidence of the loss of the previous citizenship has not been submitted within the prescribed period.
-Nullification is not possible if such a person would become stateless.
+Until 2002 the time limit for loss of citizenship due to fraud was three years.
+A decree on naturalisation may also be nullified if the person acquired citizenship on the grounds of a foreign state's guarantee that the person's foreign citizenship will cease to exist if the person acquires the Slovenian citizenship and evidence of the loss of the previous citizenship has not been submitted within the prescribed period.
+In such cases, as introduced in 2002, the possibility to deprive persons of Slovenian citizenship may occur even if this leads to statelessness.
+This also affects minors who acquired citizenship upon the request of one or both naturalised parents.